julienoppliger/gulp-minify-selectors/README.md

 });
 ```

 By default an error will interupt the building process.
-If you want to get rid of this inconvenience you can handle the error by catching the *error* event like in this exemple.
+If you want to get rid of this inconvenience you can handle the error by catching the *error* event as shown in this example.

-## Options
+## API

-Function `minifySelectors(options?)` take an facultative options object as parameter.
+> `minifySelectors([options])`

 ```js
 minifySelectors({